HaroldMills/Vesper/vesper/recorder/README.md

 Run the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on a computer that includes a micro SD card reader and follow the instructions in the imager to install the Raspberry Pi OS onto a micro SD card.
 I have used 128 GB SanDisk Extreme cards, just because that's what I've had around.
 I have always accepted the defaults for this step: I have not customized the installation.

 Be sure to install a 64-bit version of the Rasberry Pi OS, since that is required by MiniForge.
-I do not recommend the Lite version, since in my experience it is missing an ALSA audio capture volume control, and it also does not mount USB thumb drives automatically when they are inserted.
-I also do not recommend the Full version, since it is bloated.
+I do not recommend the Lite version, since in my experience it is missing some functionality that I like to have.
+For example, it seems to lack an ALSA audio capture volume control, and it also does not mount USB thumb drives automatically when they are inserted.
+I also do not recommend the Full version, since to me it seems bloated.
 The regular 64-bit Raspberry Pi OS, neither Full nor Lite, seems about right.

 ## 2. Boot Raspberry Pi from SD card